benwainwright/www.benwainwright.me/blog-entries/why-t-indexed-with-number-gives-a-union-type.md

 ---
-slug: "why-t-indexed-with-number-gives-a-union-type"
+slug: "a-closer-look-at-index-access-types"
 date: "2021-08-07"
 last-modified: "2021-08-07"
 title: "A Closer Look at Index Access Types"
 description: "A followup from a question I did in a recent talk about why an array type indexed with the type 'number' resolves to a union type"
-published: false
+published: true
 ---

 I recently gave a talk at work about some advanced TypeScript techniques (which I imagine I'll blog about at some point).
-During that talk, I used a lesser known feature called [Index Access Types](https://www.typescriptlang.org/docs/handbook/2/indexed-access-types.html), where you can index a type with another type to get back a further type.
-In this instance I was indexing a readonly array type that was limited to a particular set of values with the type `number` in order to produce a union type of those values.
-The question that came back was more or less... "wha...a..t did you just do".
-Its an interesting trick, so I thought I'd have a go at taking you through the detail.
+During that talk, I used a lesser known feature called [Index Access Types](https://www.typescriptlang.org/docs/handbook/2/indexed-access-types.html), allowing you to index a type with another type to get back a further type.
+I was indexing a readonly array type that was limited to a particular set of values with the type `number` in order to produce a union type.
+The question that came back was more or less... "wha...a..t did you just do?".
+Its an interesting trick, and one that provides a helpful illustration of what a type system actually is.

 Here is a simplified version of the code in question: